janispritzkau/rcon-client/README.md

 More examples can be found in the repository's [`examples/`](https://github.com/janispritzkau/rcon-client/tree/next/examples) folder.

-## Events
+## Events and error handling

-The `RconClient` class extends Node's `EventEmitter`.
+The class `RconClient` extends Node's `EventEmitter`.
 All methods of it will be available.
-These are all the events which the client might emit:
+These are all the events the clients might emit:

 - `error` - Socket error has occured
 - `connect` - Socket is connected but not yet authenticated.
 - `authenticated` - Client has successfully authenticated with the server.
 - `end` - Client connection was closed.

+Make sure to add a `error` event handler to the `RconClient` instance to prevent unexpected crashes.